brooklynzhu/20151103HW/class_1_command_line_git.md

 * `/` : This symbol means "root", the ultimate parent directory.
 This exists even before "home."
 * `whoami` : This makes the terminal output the current user name.
 * `pwd` : print working directory.
 This shows you the entire path of the directory you are currently in.
 Use this if you get lost in the network of directories.
-* `cd` : current directory.
+* `cd` : change directory.
 This helps you navigate between various directories
 * `ls` :  list.
 This shows you all of the files AND directories that are in the directory you are currently in. adding a "-a" will show you all of the hidden "." directories.
 * `cd ..` : this navigates you to the directory immediately above the current directory you are in.
 * `mkdir` : make directory: create a new directory.